 You can eat at the restaurant at Fridheimar greenhouse, where they grow tomatoes.
 But be warned that tomatoes show up in every dish, even dessert!

 What To Eat

-I enjoyed trying so cooked local fish, lamb and reindeer, too.
-Upscale dining is expensive and stylish but reliably good.
-And you can find cafes and sandwich shops for lighter meals.
-Bakeries skew toward Danish and French baked goods and are also pretty reliable for breads and baked sweets.
+You can find cafes and sandwich shops for lighter meals.
+Bakeries skew toward Danish and French baked goods and are reliable for both breads and sweets.
+I had excellent rye bread.

 What to Pack

 Iceland is more temperate than you might imagine.
 It’s more damp and gray in the fall than cold.
 Bring warm, waterproof footwear that will give you traction and keep your feet dry on wet sidewalks and muddy walking paths.